Intensive Care Nursing

 NURS5055 Intensive Care Nursing Practice

-Credit points: 6 Session: Semester 2 Prerequisites: NURS5059 Assessment: essay part a (10%) and part b (30%) and 2 hour exam (50%) and online modules (10%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive, up to 4 study days Prerequisites: NURS5059 Assessment: essay part a (10%) and part b (30%) and written examination (50%) and online modules (10%) Mode of delivery: Block mode

 Critical illness is associated with rapidly changing clinical presentations consequently nurses providing care for the critically ill must integrate complex physiological knowledge with advanced assessment skills in order to make sound clinical decisions.
 In this unit of study students will explore a variety of clinical presentations including those associated with single and multiple organ failure; traumatic injury; and chronic and complex illness.
 Management of these clinical conditions will be explored, specifically focusing on the evidence-base of interventions and their influence on patient outcome.
 Critical illness is also associated with short and longer term consequences for psychosocial wellbeing of both the patient and their family.
 As such, an emphasis will be placed on the experience of critical illness, psychosocial recovery and the influence of critical illness on the family unit.